 Homemade Pizza Pockets

 I love to make them ahead of time for fast dinners—because leftovers warm in about 30 seconds!—on nights when I otherwise don’t have time to cook.
-And my oldest loves to take one in her lunchbox.
+And when my kids go to school, it’s a great lunchbox option to pack in a thermos.

 What do you like to serve with these pizza pockets?